Capitalize this term. It is considered to be English and is therefore not italicized as a foreign word.

 co-op (versus coop), anti-intellectual (versus antiintellectual)

-Hyphenate, also, if the second element in the word begins with a capital letter or precedes a hyphenated phrase.
+Hyphenate if the second element in the word begins with a capital letter.

 For guidance on hyphenating specific words, see individual entries in the preferred spelling/capitalization word list in this style guide or see Webster’s Eleventh.
 Also, The Chicago Manual of Style has a very useful compounds section at the end of its seventh chapter.